 Voting can be a complicated process for anyone.
 For citizens whose first language is not English, the process is even more difficult to navigate.
 Nearly one-third of Asian Americans have some difficulty communicating in English, making voting that much more intimidating.
 Voters have rights to assistance in voting if they have difficulty communicating in English.

 You may have the right to in-language assistance and materials when you vote

-Section 203 of the Voting Rights Act in 1975.
+Section 203 of the Voting Rights Act

 Section 203 of the Voting Rights Act, which requires certain counties and jurisdictions to provide bilingual voting materials in communities with language minorities and limited-English proficient residents, was enacted by Congress in 1975 upon recognizing that certain minority citizens experienced historical discrimination and disenfranchisement due to limited English proficiency.
 This means that all information provided in English must also be provided in the covered languages, including written materials, oral assistance at polling sites, and publicity prior to Election Day about the availability of language assistance at polling sites.

 Please see Section 203 Coverage Update Joint Report for an overview of the most recent Section 203 determinations in December 2021.

 You can find more information about what Asian American languages are covered and in what jurisdictions here Advancing Justice 203 Factsheet 2021 Determinations.